tmcf/fbfn-emulator-tests/README.md

-## functions emulator vs functions shell differences connecting to project firestore
+## functions emulator vs functions shell differences connecting to production firestore

 This issue concerns accessing the project's live firestore instance when testing local firestore cloud functions.
 Case #3 below with `firebase emulators:start` is the one that fails.